LMID-DIMT/noc-autocoder/README.md

 # noc-autocoder
-NOC Autocoder API to match your occupation to a 4-digit NOC using Machine Learning.
+The *[NOC]: National Occupation Classification Autocoder API to match your occupation to a 4-digit NOC using Machine Learning.

 ## This is a header